Bouncing Back: Overcoming Setbacks and Regaining Fitness Momentum This Summer

 So I have some goals that I’d like to achieve.
-It is now summer time and to be honest, I expected to have achieved my goals by this time.
-I was well on my way to hitting those goals and then I got sick.
+It is now summertime and, to be honest, I expected to have achieved my goals by this time.
+I was well on my way, and then I got sick.
 The illness was many months ago, but it was a major setback.
 I had never experienced that degree of pain in my adult life.
-This was no ordinary flu, I mean I wanted to cease existing due to the physical pain.
+This was no ordinary flu.
+I genuinely wanted to cease existing due to the physical pain.

 During the first week, I didn’t eat much of anything.
 I only took in some bread to take my pain meds with.
-But during the second week, its like I had to make up for lost time.
-I ate in abundance, and I ate bad.
-During that second week I put on over 20 pounds of body weight.
-So from about 190, I went up to about 220 pounds.
-Since then, I have been unable to get back under 200 pounds again.
-It’s been many months, and though I’ve hit 205 and flirted with going under 200, its been many months since I’ve returned there.
+But in the second week, it was like I had to make up for lost time.
+I ate in abundance, and I ate poorly.
+During that second week, I put on over 20 pounds, going from about 190 to around 220 pounds.
+Since then, I have been unable to get back under 200 pounds.
+Though I’ve hit 205 and flirted with going under 200, it’s been many months since I returned there.

 Today, I feel bloated, soft, and pudgy.
-I’m disappointed with myself for backtracking after putting in so much work and effort into my craft.
-However, though beaten, I am not defeated.
-I have identified what my failures are, and I have come up with solutions.
+I’m disappointed in myself for backtracking after putting in so much work and effort into my craft.
+However, though down, I am not defeated.
+I have identified my setbacks and come up with solutions.

-One of the major factors that helped me move forward was meal prepping.
-However, my cooking sucks so I’ve stopped doing that.
-Recently, I have been eating clean, but I believe that my caloric intake is far too much.
-As such, though I’ve still been training, my weight loss has been halted.
-To address this, I’ve decided to return to meal prepping, but with a twist.
-I’m trying out a company called Trifecta which does healthy meal prep for you.
-They provide the macros and all that good stuff.
-No more guess work regarding calories and no more gross Angel cooking.
+One major factor that helped me move forward was meal prepping.
+However, my cooking skills are lacking, so I had stopped doing that.
+Recently, I have been eating clean, but I believe my caloric intake is far too much.
+Even though I have continued training, my weight loss has stalled.
+To address this, I’ve decided to return to meal prepping but with a twist.
+I’m trying out a company called Trifecta, which delivers healthy meal prep with macros and all that good stuff.
+No more guesswork on calories and no more terrible home-cooked meals.

-In addition to this, I realized that I must reinstate my frequent cardio sessions.
-I tried to dial them back in hopes of increasing my testosterone and to let my legs heal from the overuse.
-However, without cardio it is unquestionable that I get fat.
-Like I said before, the lightest I’ve been during this last weight loss go round has been about 190 pounds and I’m currently at about 210 pounds.
-I had backed off the cardio to let my legs heal as my calves and achilles tendon had been killing me.
-But they are better now so it’s time to get back to work!
+In addition, I realized I must reinstate frequent cardio sessions.
+I tried to dial it back to increase my testosterone and let my legs heal from overuse.
+But without cardio, it’s clear that I gain weight.
+Like I said before, the lightest I’ve been during this weight loss round was about 190 pounds, and now I’m back around 210.
+I had backed off cardio to let my legs rest because my calves and Achilles tendon were giving me trouble.
+But they feel better now, so it’s time to get back to work!

-I’m a bit unhappy with the weight gain, but they say that sometimes we have to take a few steps back in order to go forward.
+I’m not thrilled about the weight gain, but sometimes you have to take a few steps back to go forward.
 I’m not happy, but I’m still motivated and focused on my goals.
-I’ve got my meal prep on deck starting the end of this week.
-I’ve taken some time to heal my legs and they feel better.
-Starting next week I’m going to bump up my cardio significantly.
-In addition to that I’ll be doing at least 3 days of brazilian jiujitsu a week.
-I’ll also squeeze in about 2-3 days of yoga and I’m going to add one or two days of heavier strength training.
-I’ll be doing all this while still teaching my conditioning and Zumba classes.
+I’ve got my meal prep lined up starting at the end of this week.
+I’ve taken the time to heal my legs, and they’re better.
+Starting next week, I’m going to significantly increase my cardio.
+Along with that, I’ll do at least three days of Brazilian jiu-jitsu a week.
+I’ll also squeeze in about 2 to 3 days of yoga and add one or two days of heavier strength training.
+I’ll do all this alongside teaching my conditioning and Zumba classes.

-To do all that I want to do and hit my fitness goals it will take some very strategic planning.
-I’ll have to figure out my fasts, economize my time, workouts and recovery.
-All that must be done while trying to get the most of out of my nutrition and cutting my carbs and overall calories.
-I’m not gonna lie, it feels a bit overwhelming at the moment, but I’m sure I’ll figure it out.
+To do all that and hit my fitness goals will require some strategic planning.
+I’ll have to figure out my fasting, manage my time, workouts, and recovery.
+All of this has to be done while optimizing my nutrition and cutting carbs and overall calories.
+I’m not going to lie, it feels a bit overwhelming right now, but I’m confident I’ll figure it out.

 Here’s to the next phase of my transformation!